mattburton/beckett/README.md

   - Retries - built-in retry support for failed messages - since messages are processed in order by stream per subscription, a failed message only blocks a single stream for a subscription at a time and the rest of the streams can continue processing for that subscription
 - Scheduled / recurring messages - schedule messages to be sent at a future time with cancellation support, or create a recurring schedule to send messages at a regular interval using cron expressions for scheduled jobs, etc...
 - Open Telemetry - built-in support to provide tracing and metrics
-- Dashboard - browse messages, retry failed subscriptions
+- Dashboard - browse messages, retry failed subscription checkpoints
 - Bring Your Own Event Store - Beckett provides a simple Postgres-based message store or use your own by implementing the `IMessageStorage` interface

 ## Example